Overview: Spanish schooner Diamante

 The Diamante apparently was truly in distress and could legitimately demand help, but the people from whom she was demanding it weren’t qualified to assist and apparently said so.
 They were not believed and were effectively forced to help against their will.

-Unfortunately for the Diamante, the man they pressed into service as a coast pilot had been telling the truth.
-He wasn’t qualified and he mistook the tower of the Cape Romain windmill (which had lost it’s arms in a storm) for the Charleston light.
+Unfortunately for the crew of the Diamante, the man they pressed into service as a coast pilot had been telling the truth.
+He wasn’t qualified and apparently mistook the tower of the Cape Romain windmill (which had lost it’s arms in a storm) for the Charleston light.
 By the time his mistake was realized, it was too late.
 The “pilot” ran the schooner aground on the outer shoal of the Cape.

 GUNS THROWN OVERBOARD